ryanwang520/api-docs/source/includes/_webhooks.md

 ## Proposal PDF Signed

-`proposal.signed` Triggerd when a proposal is signed in the app.
+`proposal.signed` Triggered when a proposal is signed in the app.

 <aside class="notice">
 The returned <code>url</code> will expire in 24 hours.
 It's not a permanent link and should not be used in your system directly.
 You need to download the file from the url for your future use.